Thursday, June 11, 2026

 Head of Service Dr. (Mrs) Mininim Oseji, speaking at the festival in Asaba, charged civil servants and librarians to prioritize reading and take concrete steps to digitize libraries across Delta’s MDAs.
 She urged librarians to engage donors for new books, compile a full inventory of existing stock, and identify the laws governing their institutions, noting that the State House of Assembly’s Committee on Compliance would enforce implementation.
 Dr. Oseji also addressed students from Faith Academy, Government Model Secondary School, St. Brigid’s Grammar School, Osadenis Mixed Secondary School, and Government College Ughelli, Grammar School, urging them to “showcase their talents and skills” by embracing reading, creative writing, and school book clubs.

-Schools from both public and private sector included: Patricia Group of Schools, St. Bridges Girls Secondary School, Asaba,
+With almost 300 students in attendance, schools from both public and private sector included: Patricia Group of Schools, St. Bridges Girls Secondary School, Asaba,

 Carissa Int’l School, Mastercare Foundation, Ceedeez Hall College,